Skip to main content

 North England

-Aldhun, Bishop of Lindisfarne, moved his episcopal see from Chester-le-Street to Durham in England, to which the remains of Saint Cuthbert were translated.
+Aldhun, Bishop of Lindisfarne, moved his episcopal seat from Chester-le-Street to Durham in England, to which the remains of Saint Cuthbert were translated.

 Norway